karunasoft/SupportTicket/README.md

 ## Kubernetes
 The application demonstrates full DevOps automation from end to end, allowing you to deploy to multiple Kubernetes cloud hosts (AWS and Azure AKS are supported).

+The application supports storing security information in a separate database from the application data.
+(Two connection strings)

 ## Versioning
 The deployed version appears at the foot of each of the pages of the application e.g. **Docker: virasana/streact:2.0.20190103.3**